Our society is confusing – we’re OBSESSED with sex, but we’re SO AFRAID of it.

 Johnny resigned to work on other projects.
 We found a two-for-one replacement – a young couple named Nick and Nikia!
 Now we had MORE Co-Leaders!

-Five years later, we’re going STRONG, with almost 2000 members!
+Five years later, we’re going STRONG, with more than 4300 members!
 Our members are becoming more comfortable and confident with their sexualities, and we’re having so much fun exploring new topics and event ideas.